HenrikJoreteg/human-javascript/ch05 - eventification.md

 var emitter = new WildEmitter();

-// register one handler
+// Register one handler
 emitter.on('something', 'group1', function () { ... });
-// register another handler in the same group emitter.on('someOtherEvent', 'group1', function () { ... });
+// Register another handler in the same group emitter.on('someOtherEvent', 'group1', function () { ... });

-// then release both of them
+// Then release both of them
 emitter.releaseGroup('group1');
 ```